F5Networks/f5-cloud-libs/README.md

       -f, --file <script>            File name of script to run.
       -u, --url <url>                URL from which to download script to run.
 This will override --file.
       --cl-args <command_line_args>  String of arguments to send to the script as command line arguments.
+      --shell <full_path_to_shell>   Specify the shell to run the command in.
+Default is to run command as a separate process (not through a shell).
       --signal <signal>              Signal to send when done.
 Default SCRIPT_DONE.
       --wait-for <signal>            Wait for the named signal before running.
       --cwd <directory>              Current working directory for the script to run in.